Not-Toxicz/Not-Toxicz/README.md

 ## 💖 Not_toxic

 Certified in Python entry level.
-Perusing HTML and PCAP (Advanced Python).
+Persuading HTML and PCAP (Advanced Python).
 My most used language has to be C# but also know the basics or more of PS (shell), Batch, JavaScript, HTML w CSS, and a little about bash.

 <div align="center">
   <img src="https://github-readme-stats.vercel.app/api?username=Not-Toxicz&hide_border=true&card_width=100&card_height=200&show_icons=true&title_color=F8C8DC&icon_color=F8C8DC&text_color=F8C8DC&bg_color=151515">